sajjadGG/book-python/advanced/decorator/function-decorator-methods.rst

 >>> my._is_allowed = False
 >>>
 >>> my.do_something()
-Sorry, you cannot do anything
+Sorry, Permission Denied
 >>> my.do_something_else()
-Sorry, you cannot do anything
+Sorry, Permission Denied

 Use Case - Paragraph